vipulchaudhary16/Analog-watch/README.md

 # Analog-watch

 Its a simple analog watch which I design with HTML CSS and JS ..
-The kings of Web development isn't it?🤞
+The gems of Web development isn't it?🤞

 I use the simple math of clock pin rotation in degree and give them transform.🤘